An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Numerical results

 \subsection{Periodic structure}

-Let us conclude our numerical experiments with a heterogeneous Helmholtz problem on a domain decomposition as in~\cref{fig:crystal} (left) with a heterogeneous diffusion coefficient $a$ depicted in~\cref{fig:crystal} (right).
+Let us conclude our numerical experiments with a heterogeneous Helmholtz problem on the unit square $\Omega=[0,1]^2$ with a domain decomposition as in~\cref{fig:crystal} (left) and with a heterogeneous diffusion coefficient $a$ depicted in~\cref{fig:crystal} (right).
 This configuration is similar to the modeling of two-dimensional photonic crystals~\cite{Joannopoulos2008MoldingLight}.
-We choose wavenumber $\kappa=100$, interior source $f=0$, and the localized boundary source $g(x)=\exp(-\iota k\cdot x)\exp(-100|x-x_c|^2)$, with $x_c=(0,\myfrac{1}{2})$ and wave vector $k=\kappa (1,0)$.
+We choose $\beta(x) =1$, interior source $f=0$, and the localized boundary source on $\Gamma_R = \partial \Omega$, $g(x)=\exp(-\iota k\cdot x)\exp(-100|x-x_c|^2)$, with $x_c=(0,\myfrac{1}{2})$, wave vector $k=\kappa (1,0)$ and wavenumber $\kappa=100$.
 The corresponding finite element solution, which has been computed on a quasi-uniform triangulation with $5\,330\,337$ vertices, is shown in~\cref{fig:solution_crystal}.

 Since, again, $f=0$, we only need to study the behavior for varying numbers of edge modes, while the bubble part of the solution $\uB$ is zero.
 Note that we can choose $\Omega_\Gamma$ defined in \cref{eq:Omega_G} inside the region with $a=1$; cf.~\cref{fig:crystal}.
 The relative $H^1$- and $L^2$-errors between the finite element solution and the ACMS solution are listed in~\cref{tab:convergence_periodic}.
 For $|S_\Gamma|=2\,880$, which corresponds to the case of $16$ modes per edge, the ACMS discretization already yields a good approximation to the highly resolved finite element solution.
 Moreover, the convergence of the error is initially even better than predicted by our theoretical results for $|S_\Gamma| \geq 720$.